soispoke/EIPs/EIPS/eip-FOCIL.md

 - ***New** gossipnet and validation rules for inclusion list:* Define new rules for handling the inclusion list in the gossip network and validation.
 - ***New** RPC request and response network for inclusion list:* Establish a new network for sending and receiving inclusion lists.
+- ***New** gossipnet and validation rules for aggregated inclusion list:* Define new rules for handling the aggregated inclusion list in the gossip network and validation.
+- ***New** RPC request and response network for aggregated inclusion list:* Establish a new network for sending and receiving aggregated inclusion lists.

 **Validator spec:**